qbap/a7-ios7-downgrader/README.md

 ## How do I use this?

-This script deletes everything on your phone, including the main os.
-Make sure to backup all of your data before using this script, as it will be unrecoverable after.
-Use this script at your own risk, we are not responsible for any damages caused by you using this script.
+This script deletes everything on your phone, including the main OS.
+Make sure to backup all of your data before using this script as **anything on the device prior to running this script will be UNRECOVERABLE afterwards**.
+Use this script at your own risk.
+We are not responsible for any damages caused by you using this script.

 To use this app, you need to downgrade to a supported version, and have a supported device.